-- (a) the unduplicated headcount of all students in the most recent prior year (2008-09) who took distance education or correspondence courses for credit by your institution; and - (b) the total number of registrations in the most recent prior year (2008-09) who took distance education or correspondence courses for credit by your institution. ("Registrations" refers to the sum of seats filled.
+- (a) the unduplicated headcount of all students in the most recent prior year (2009-10) who took correspondence courses for credit by your institution (e.g., Summer, Fall, and Spring; or Summer 2, Fall, Spring, and Summer 1.
+Alternatively, use your institution's normal procedures for computing an academic year.)
+(Rev. 2/23/11) and - (b) the total number of registrations in the most recent prior year (2009-10) who took correspondence courses for credit by your institution. ("Registrations" refers to the sum of "seats" filled.
 Therefore, registrations may be duplicated if a student enrolls in more than one course.)

-Explain in the Notes if the prior year's total is expected to be 50 percent greater in 2009-10.
+Explain in the Notes if the prior year's total is expected to be greater in 2010-11.

 Exclude: Students who drop out before and after the end of the drop/add period.
-[Revised 2/17/10]